campbell17/campbell17-v2/journal/draft-untitled.md

 Notes: name why they have to be in our lives and what to do about it.

+I'm all for curating my life to jettison as many stressors as possible, but sometimes the presence of these people is not optional

 <!-- notes for the flight: "This, of course, only applies if you want to improve.
 If you think you're perfect..." -->

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.